anonyxhappie/billing-system/README.md

 # billing-system

-A Client Side Solution For Creating Bill and Printing the Invoice in HTML, Core JS and Electron.
+A Cross Platform Desktop App For Generating and Printing the Invoice.

 ### Prerequisites